Muhammad Ali Chamseddine: Literature

 Two years after introducing his first collection of poems, Chamseddine published ghym li'ahlam almalik almakhlooa.
 He published a book, a collection of poems or stories for children.
 During his career, Chamseddine wrote about 19 poetry collections including the last one “Alnaziloon ‘an Lrih “introduced in 2014.
 Chamseddine had different poems on different topics having most of his poets influenced by Arabs and Muslim history.
 In addition, Chamseddine has written three books as well as critical and literary articles on poetry, literature, and thoughts in newspapers and magazines.

 Political views

 Chamseddine's house was destroyed during the invasion of South Lebanon by the Israeli forces (who previously invaded Palestine).
-He supports the Palestinian cause and sees that South Lebanon is the heart of Palestine.
-He also states, "No!
-Palestine is never forgotten!
-Palestine is the blood running in the veins of Arab lands!
-No justice without getting Palestine back!"

 In support of the Palestinian cause, Chamseddine announced his withdrawal from the "Sheikh Zayed Book Award" in 2020 to protest against the normalization agreement between the Emirates and the Zionist Israeli regime.
 He wrote on his Facebook account that "The withdrawal was from my book (The Last Thing Left by Wilds), issued by the Arab Renaissance House in 2020.
 The house had nominated the book for this award with my authorization, before the announcement of the American-Israeli agreement, which was a sufficient and compelling reason for me to take this position to withdraw the nomination and authorizations with him."